victal/local-git-hooks/README.md

 ## I'm using husky and this ~expletive~ does not work!
 What gives?

 Husky is a popular npm package to manage git hooks inside a given repository.

-Unfortunately, from v7 onwards, it also works by overwriting the `core.hooksPath` configuration on the repositories it is installed, which means our local hooks don't work automatically in husky-managed repos.
+Unfortunately, from v7 onwards, it works by overwriting the `core.hooksPath` configuration on the repositories it is installed, which means our local hooks don't work automatically in husky-managed repos.

 In order to run our local hooks on a husky managed repo, we have to add the following snippet at the beginning of every hook husky creates under `./husky`: